foundry-vtt-community/wiki.js/development/api/dialogv2.md

 API Reference
 - [DialogV2RenderCallback](https://foundryvtt.com/api/types/foundry.DialogV2RenderCallback.html)

 When using `confirm`, `prompt`, or `wait`, you can pass a function to the `render` property to trigger when the dialog finishes rendering.
+This can be useful for adding event listeners to the rendered HTML.

 ## Troubleshooting